Yield is a measure of a film's coverage per unit of weight; yield values are expressed as in2/lb in US standard and m2/kg in metric (or SI) units.

 Yield (m2/kg) = Total specimen area = π(.0635)2 m2 x 16 x 1000 g/kg = 57.976 m2/kg Weight of specimen 3.496 g

 Unit weight (lb/ream) = 1 = 1 lb x 432,000 in2 = 10.598 ~ 10.6 lb/ream Yield 40,761 in2 ream

 Unit weight (g/m2) = 1 = 1 kg x 1000 g = 17.249 ~ 10.3 g/m2 Yield 57.976 m2 kg

-Basis weight: Basis weight is a common paper industry term for unit weight, or weight per unit area.
-Units are lb/ream.
+Basis weight: Basis weight is a common paper industry term for unit weight, or weight per unit area, the most commonly used units being lb/ream.
 "Ten pounds of poly" means 10 lb/ream, which equals 43,200 in2/lb (because a ream equals 432,000 in2) or .70 mils of LDPE (at a specific gravity of .92).

-MSI: MSI stands for thousand square inches.
-Yield can be converted from in2/lb to MSI/lb by dividing by 1000.
+MSI: MSI stands for 1,000 square inches, and yield can be converted from in2/lb to MSI/lb by dividing by 1000.
 Film pricing is commonly quoted in $/lb or $/MSI, and yield can be used to convert from one set of units to the other.

 Ream: Ream is a paper industry term equivalent to a coverage area of 3000 ft2 or 432,000 in2.